italia/cloud.italia.it/README.md

 # Cloud Italia web site

-Source code for the https://cloud.italia.it/ web site
+Source code for the OLD https://cloud.italia.it/ web site, the code for the new  site is at https://github.com/italia/cloud.italia.it-site.

 ## Developers